Laura Fuentes

 Can You Use Eggnog Instead of Milk in Pancakes?

 Yes!
-In fact, eggnog can be used instead of milk in a 1 to 1 ratio to make pancakes.
-It’s a better and more delicious option to make pancakes without milk and using water.
+In fact, eggnog can be used instead of milk in a 1:1 ratio to make pancakes.
+It’s a delicious swap when you’re out, instead of making pancakes without milk using water.

 Ingredients